-By Larissa Hauck, Art Collections Consultant, and Kristin Stoesz, Art Collections Registrar
+By Larissa Hauck, former Art Collections Consultant, and Kristin Stoesz, Art Collections Registrar

 How often do you think the AFA Art Placement staff discovers an unknown and robust collection of Alberta art while out on assignment?
 Well, it’s happened at least once!